accoffin12/streaming-02-multiple-processes/README.md

 4. VS Code Extension: Python (by Microsoft)

 ## Data_Source:
-Each year millions of people utilize the NYC subways, the constant movement of the population around the city makes it an idea source to create a fake data stream.
+Annually millions of people utilize the NYC subways, and constant movement of the population around the city makes it an ideal source to create a fake data stream.
 The Metropolitan Transportation Authority is responsible for all public transport in New York City and collects data in batches by the hour.
-This batching creates counts for the total number of passengers boarding a subway at a specific station.
-It also provides data concerning payment, geography, time, date and locations of moving populations based on stations.
-MTA Data is commonly utilized when discussing population movements among districts as well as the role of public transport.
+This batching creates counts for the number of passengers boarding a subway at a specific station.
+It also provides data concerning payment, geography, time, date and location of moving populations based on stations.
+MTA Data is commonly utilized when discussing population movements among districts and the role of public transport.

 MTA Data is readily available from New York State from their Portal.

 NYC MTA Data for Subways: https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-Beginning-February-202/wujg-7c2s/about_data

 ### Modifications of Source Data:
-The source contained 12 columns, however the MTAHourlyData50R.csv contains 13.
+The source contained 12 columns, however the MTAHourlyData50R.csv has 13 columns.
 In this instance the column originally called "transit_time" has been split, the source had both time and date in the same column.
-This was addressed by separating time and date into two specific columns of their own, adding a 13th column.
+This was addressed by separating time and date into two specific columns, adding a 13th column.
 The data has also been trimmed from its total of 56.3 million rows to 50 rows.
 Additionally, time was converted to military time for the sake of loading into the database.

 ## Task 1.
 Fork